 Good controls can be the key to not only a greater degree of comfort but also to energy saving.

 Programmable room thermostats and zone controls

-The building regulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations) insist that thermostats are fitted on all radiators.
+The building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) insist that thermostats are fitted on all radiators.
 For the last thirty years or so these have usually been thermostatic radiator valves (TRVThermostatic radiator valve.)

 However, using separate zone controls allows you to set different heating regimes for different rooms in the house.
 These are programmable for both time and temperature.
 So for instance you could set the bedrooms for a low temperature during the day and for a higher one when you get up, whereas the living areas could be warm during the day and drop to a lower temperature at night.
 With this method you would use electric valves to control the radiators rather than TRVs.
 There are four aspects which are different from a non-zoned system

 - The system can remain running all the time but the boiler and pump are only running when a radiator (or cylinder) is calling for heat.
 This saves on pumping costs.
 It also means that hot water will always be available.